roboticsuic/UIC-duino-hand/Description.md

 Doing reference to the code and the scheme, the code is designed to be able to maintain a certain position of the hand until the MKR recieve a new input to change the position, in that way, we avoid the patient to exercise compression force in the Cthulhu constantly generating fatigue.
 To continue as we don't have in thinkercad nor in physic the Cthulhu sensor, we used two buttons to simulate the Cthulhu sensor function of closing and opening the prosthetic hand.

 SolidWorks:-------
+For a better final result of the 3D printed pieces we used sandpaper to polish them.
 Unity:--------

 _Conclusions_: